 - Print copies of your immunization records

 To access self- service entry click here.
-Instructions on using the module can be found here.
+Instructions on using the LOCUS self-service module can be found here.
 Immunization records must also be submitted via fax (773-508-2505), mail, or in person to the Wellness Center.
 The Wellness Center DOES NOT accept scanned/emailed copies.
 The Immunization Form is available here, at the Wellness Centers, or at the Public Safety Information Desks.

 2. New address.
 The Wellness now has two locations where forms can be dropped off.